-The digital revolution has elevated our comfort level by integrating our personal information and finances with online applications.
+The digital revolution has made us more comfortable with sharing our personal information with apps and online accounts.

 Despite the efforts of companies and banks to secure their users’ information, identity breaches are exponentially increasing in the following forms, causing billions of dollars of loss every year:

 - Credit/debit card information theft

 - Bank account details hacking

 What’s worse is that people get to know about their stolen identity only after an unexpected cash withdrawal happens, or they’re unable to access their social media or email accounts.